BNRS Honours Program

 - Complete all other courses and credits normally associated with the Bachelor of Natural Resource Science program (except NRSC 4230)

 A thesis is a compilation of your individual, original research that contributes to scientific knowledge.
 Working with your supervisor, you must:

 - Design and conduct an individual research project in the field of natural resource sciences.
 This will involve constructing hypotheses and questions and collecting and analysing appropriate data.

 - Present the research in the form of a written thesis.

 - Make an oral presentation of the study (called the defence), normally at the end of the winter semester.

 When to apply

 Apply for admission into the honours program at the end of your third-year.
 This will be in April if you are not in co-op and in December if you are.
 Your proposed supervisor must sign the application before you submit it to the department.
-You will receive a decision on your application after your third-year final grades.
+You will receive a decision on your application after your third-year final grades are determined.